© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa and 19th century reservoir in Cobham Park is a scheduled monument protected by Historic England under reference 1012964.
 View the official record →

-Cobham Park contains the remains of a Romano-British villa and a nineteenth-century reservoir, representing two distinct periods of activity on the site.
+Cobham Park is a Romano-British villa site located in Kent, England, with remains dating to the Roman period of occupation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012964.

 Romano-British villa and 19th century reservoir in Cobham Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012964.